zhenrong-wang/hpc-now/README.md

 - `wakeup`       Wake up the cluster nodes.
 - `nfsup`        Increase the cluster’s NFS shared volume (in GB, only for Huaweicloud, Google Cloud Platform, and Microsoft Azure).
 - `destroy`      **DESTROY** the whole cluster - including all the resources & data.
-- `payment`      Switch the payment method between on-demand and monthly (not applicable for AWS, Google Cloud Platform, or Microsoft Azure).
+- `payment`      Switch the payment method between on-demand and monthly (not applicable for AWS, Google Cloud Platform, Microsoft Azure, or Volcengine).

 ### **Cluster User Management**